 A grid-tie inverter converts direct current (DC) into an alternating current (AC) suitable for injecting into an electrical power grid, at the same voltage and frequency of that power grid.

-This guide reviews five top-rated inverters with features like pure sine wave output, high peak power, built-in MPPT charge controllers, and durable construction.
-Check Price on Amazon.
+These inverters convert DC solar or battery power to usable AC electricity for your home, RV, or cabin.
+This guide reviews five top-rated inverters with features like pure sine wave output, high peak power, built-in MPPT charge controllers, and durable.